 - The MPN is completed on the Federal Direct Student Loans site – students need their FSA ID in order to log-in;

-- Once logged-in to the Direct Loan site, choose “Complete MPN” on the left side of the page;
+- Once logged-in to the Direct Loan site, choose “Complete MPN”;

 - Choose “Subsidized/Unsubsidized” and follow the prompts from there